 Camp Hale

-• Camp Hale, in west-central Colorado, and was initially a base for World War II winter survival training.
+• Camp Hale, in west-central Colorado, was initially a base for World War II winter survival training.

 • The Forest Service gained control of the area in 1966 and it is now on the National Register of Historic Places to preserve the rich history of the area.